opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 ```

 1) The Dashboard expects to look for an object called `dspa` and it is not recommended to deploy more than a single DataSciencePipelineApplication object in a single namespace.
 2) The externalStorage is a critical configuration for setting up S3 backend storage for Data Science Pipelines.
 While using the dashboard you are required to configure the connection details.
-While you can import these details from a data connection, it will create a seperate secret containing the s3 secrets instead of reusing the existing data connection secret.
+While you can import these details from a data connection, it will create a separate secret containing the s3 secrets instead of reusing the existing data connection secret.

 Once a Data Science Pipeline instance has been created, users may wish to configure and manage their pipelines via GitOps.
 It is important to note that Data Science Pipelines is not "gitops friendly".
-While working with Elyra or a kfp pipeline, users are requried to manually upload a pipeline file to the Dashboard which does not generate a corrisponding Kubernetes object.
+While working with Elyra or a kfp pipeline, users are required to manually upload a pipeline file to the Dashboard which does not generate a corresponding Kubernetes object.
 Additionally, when executing a pipeline run, uses may find a ArgoWorkflow object that is generated for the run, however this object can not be re-used in a gitops application to create a new pipeline run in Data Science Pipelines.

 As a work around, one common pattern to "gitops-ify" a Data Science Pipeline while using kfp is to instead create a Tekton pipeline that either compiles the pipeline, and uses the kfp skd to upload the pipeline to Data Science Pipelines, or the kfp sdk can automatically trigger a new pipeline run directly from your pipeline code.